-South Hills Middle School serves students of varied economic, social, ethnic and religious backgrounds.
-Located in the rapidly growing city of Riverton, the school’s spacious building and well groomed campus are assets to the community.
-South Hills Middle School is a traditional story design featuring self-contained classrooms, shop and home economics areas, choral and band rooms, media center, auditorium, gymnasium, and office suite.
-The commodious building dates from 1998 and offers many amenities not included in Jordan District’s older middle schools.
+South Hills Middle School serves students of varied economic, social, ethnic, and religious backgrounds.
+Located in the rapidly growing city of Riverton, the school’s spacious building and well-groomed campus are assets to the community.
+The school building is a traditional story design featuring self-contained classrooms, shop and home economics areas, choral and band rooms, media center, auditorium, gymnasium, and office suite.
+The commodious building dates from 1998 and offers many amenities not included in Jordan School District’s older middle schools.

 - Students attend school on a regular nine-month, 180-day calendar with the summers off.

 - The curriculum meets or exceeds District and State core curriculum standards and includes a wide range of required and elective courses in the arts, career and technical education, music, theatre, dance, and world languages.

 - The pupil/teacher ratio is 1 to 26.30 in grades 7 and 8 and 1 to 27.00 in grade 9, but actual class sizes vary.

 - The faculty includes a mix of veteran and new educators.
 Both teachers and administrators undergo formal evaluations each year.